Jeremy Houghton: Artwork

+September 2021 sees the publication of An Artist in Residence a book written by the art critic Colin Cameron.
+A book signing and interview quickly follows at the Royal Academy of Art in Piccadilly.
+Artist and critic discuss Houghton's career to date including the fascinating residencies in sportings most elite institutions, royal palaces and military barracks.

+Cameron notes the very particular personality traits that have led to such an impressive catalogue of residencies, “versatility, innate curiosity and a preference for being out of your comfort zone.
+When in residence he is intimate, yet mentally detached, present, yet almost invisible.”

+In June 2022, the artist was invited to present a painting of one of HRH The Queen's favourite racehorses, Dunfermline, at the Epsom Derby as part of the Jubilee celebrations.
+The Queen described Dunfermline as ‘her best horse ever who won just about everything’ in the 70's.
+Commissioned as a gift, Houghton felt under pressure to get every detail just right, as the Queen knew the horse so well!
+The painting now hangs in Sandringham House.

 Additional projects

-In addition to these official residencies, and evolving during the same period, Jeremy Houghton created the large-scale rural art installation Glassground.
+In addition to these official residencies, Houghton created the large-scale rural art installation Glassground.
 The work in progress relates to his many experiences as an artist in residence in that its arrangement of earth, water and architectural structure draws on similar themes of space, light and movement.
 In Glassground, a heightened sense of the liminal spaces we often encounter is conveyed through the diffusion of light and shadow on natural and man-made surfaces, and natural effects such as reflection.
 Glassground invites visitors into a contemplative, observant, and sensory relationship with a transparent building and its situation in nature; the experience is not unlike that of Houghton's as an artist in residence.
 Amidst shifting conditions, multiple viewpoints and contrasting terrain, visitors become aware of the subjective processes through which they engage with the external world, with rural buildings and places; how they move between external and internal spaces, and how they remember such journeys and places.